 Travelling Solo in Austria

 Can there really be an easier country to travel around in Europe?
 Not only is Austria a stunning country but it is also incredibly safe.
 There is such a low rate of crime that the cities are perfect to wander around and easy to navigate alone too.
 People can speak English here so there is always someone to ask if you do get lost.
 If you visit for the skiing and decide to go off-piste, just be careful skiing alone in case of avalanches.
+Solo travel in Austria for amazing art, classical music and stunning architecture.
+Austria is just gorgeous and attracts women from all around the globe.

 Below is our guide to how to travel solo in Austria as well as lots of practical information such as where to stay, which tour company to use and how to get around.
 Find out how to get from the airports and what to do in each place.
 All companies included have been recommended by solo female travellers and come with our Solo Female Friendly endorsement.
 Just choose the relevant section or read the full article.